 The date of initial application is the beginning of the annual reporting period in which an entity first applied IFRS 16.
 Earlier application is permitted, and that fact must be disclosed.
-The Group is currently assessing the impact of the amendments to determine the impact they will have on the Group's financial statements.
+The amendments had no impact on the Group's financial statements.